Route-Nazionale-2024-AGESCI/rn24-backend/README.md

 `docker compose up`

-now you should be able to visit http://localhost:8000 and see Django
+now you should be able to visit http://localhost:8000 and see Django!